US bans travel to North Korea starting Sept 1

-US passport holders will be banned from entering North Korea as of Sept 1, and any Americans currently residing in the country should leave before that date, the US State Department said Wednesday.
+STARTING Sept 1, United States passport holders will be banned from entering North Korea while Americans currently residing there should leave before that date, the US State Department said Wednesday.

 Rare exceptions may be granted to journalists and aid workers.